-While a chain is strong enough to support the weight of a rider, it can pinch fingers.
-To avoid this, use a polypropylene rope.
+You can also use a polyester or nylon rope.
 The rope should have a weight rating on the package, so you can determine how much weight the swing can hold.
 The rope connects to the eye of the bolt, which you can do by using a knot.
-A carabiner can prevent wear and tear on the rope by acting as the point that swings against the eye bolt.
+A carabiner can prevent wear and tear on the rope by acting as the point that swings against the eye bolt, but check the weight capacity on the carabiner to make sure it can hold enough weight.
 If you don't want to use a carabiner, you can use a thimble, which is a horseshoe-shaped piece of metal designed to separate the rope from the eye.

 When you tie the rope to the connection point, you want to use a knot that won't come loose.
 Examples of knots used to secure a tree swing include a double square knot or a double running bowline.
 You'll want to equally measure the rope for each side of the swing to prevent the swing from hanging crooked.